kyungjae-lee/engineers-notebook/problem-solving/epi-5-1-computing-the-parity-of-a-word.md

 ### Solution 2

-This solution improves the Solution 1 by using the technique "Erase the lowest set bit in a word in a single operation".
+This solution improves the Solution 1 by using the technique "Erase the lowest set bit in a word in a single operation" (`x = x & (x - 1)`.

 **Complexity Analysis:**